onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 striking the right ballance in the generative tension between individualism & collectivism

 this is how we make A Dent in the Universe
+We are here to put a dent in the universe
+“We’re here to put a dent in the universe.
+Otherwise why else even be here?” — Steve Jobs

 we need cognitive elite superproduction paired with alignment & proper utilization/mobilization